Let’s set up the Math Center! Little learners need many opportunities to explore, manipulate, represent, and learn various math concepts and skills.

 - Path Games (grab your FREE path games HERE)

-Operations and algebraic thinking sounds crazy for a little learner to be able to do but they can at a very basic level.
+Operations and algebraic thinking sounds crazy for little learners to do, but they can do it at a very basic level.
 You want your students decomposing numbers, doing informal subtraction, doing information addition, and representing addition/subtraction with objects.

 - Roll and Count Dog Bone Game using TWO dice (informal addition game)